How to fill out a job application form

 Check your spelling and grammar

-A lot of online application forms don't have a grammar or spell check function (beyond the one built into your web browser, which can be pretty hit and miss).
-And it goes without saying that any silly spelling mistakes or typing errors are pretty much guaranteed to get your application binned immediately.
+Any silly spelling mistakes or typing errors could get your application binned immediately.
+But, many online application forms don't have a grammar or spell check function (beyond the one built into your web browser, which can be hit and miss).

-So, always double-check everything – and if it's an online form, make use of your computer's spelling and grammar checker in Word (get a free version here).
-If this area really isn't your forte, ask a friend to look over your form for you before you send it off.
+So, always double-check everything.
+And if it's an online form, make use of your computer's spelling and grammar checker in Word (get a free version here).
+If this area isn't your forte, ask a friend to look over your form for you before you send it off.

 Make the information easy to follow

-Recruiters are very busy people, and they won't have the time to sift through badly organised information to see if there's anything good in there.
+Recruiters are busy people.
+They won't have time to sift through badly organised information to see if there's anything good in there.
 Break up long paragraphs with bullet points if you can, and get straight to the point!

-Avoid using any jargon or acronyms that aren't used by the general public (apart from in any competency questions), and keep your points succinct and concise.
+Avoid using any jargon or acronyms that aren't used by the general public (apart from in any competency questions).
+Also, keep your points succinct and concise.

 Save your application as you go

-If the application form allows you to save each section as you progress, make sure you do it.
-There's nothing worse than spending hours filling out all of your important information and then losing it when your computer crashes.
+If the job application form allows you to save each section as you progress, make sure you do it.
+There's nothing worse than spending hours filling out the information and then losing it when your computer crashes.

-A good idea is to copy and paste your answers into a Word document so that you can use them for other applications too – but if you do, make sure you adapt them to fit.
+It helps to copy and paste your answers into a Word document so you can reuse them in future applications.
+But if you do, make sure you adapt them to fit.
 Remember, you want to treat each application individually!

 If you follow these guidelines, you'll be best placed for making it through to the next round of the recruitment process.

-And then, you have the dreaded interviews to look forward to.
-Remember that it’s all experience, and even if you don’t get invited for an interview, you’ll have much more knowledge under your belt for next time.
+And then, you have the dreaded interview questions to look forward to.
+Remember that it's all experience.
+Even if you don't get invited for an interview, you'll have much more knowledge under your belt for next time.